kprajapatii/geodir-google-analytics/readme.txt

 == Changelog ==

+= 2.3.7 - 2025-07-TBD =
+* Conflicts with Google library from other plugin on settings page - FIXED

 = 2.3.6 - 2025-04-17 =
 * Remove Universal Analytics support as UA properties has stopped processing data - CHANGED